Pierina Sanchez: New York City Council

 In the 2021 New York City Council election, Sanchez ran to replace Cabrera, her former boss.
 Sanchez's campaign received the support of the Retail, Wholesale and Department Store Union (RWDSU) and the New York City Central Labor Council.

 As a candidate, Sanchez advocated for universal after-school programs for college preparation and vocational training, and endorsed the creation of more worker cooperatives.
 On housing, Sanchez endorsed the creation of a right to counsel, rent cancellation, and direct funding for repairing New York City Housing Authority (NYCHA) units.
 Sanchez endorsed the defund the police movement in 2020.

 In the final count, Sanchez received 62.4 percent of the vote in the Democratic primary against runner-up Yudelka Tapia, who received 37.6 percent.
 Sanchez won the general election against Republican opponent Shemeen Chappell.
-On the City Council, Sanchez currently serves as chair of the housing and buildings committee.
+As of 2024, she serves as the City Council's chair of the housing and buildings committee.